Hosting Setup

 (the Node Package Manager) to install the Firebase CLI.

 command tools.Note: The Firebase CLI requires Node.js v8.0.0 or later.
-Some Firebase services might require specific versions of Node.js, so check each Firebase service's getting started page for any specific Node.js requirements.Install the Firebase CLI via
+Some Firebase services might require specific versions of Node.js, so check each Firebase service's getting started page for any specific Node.js requirements.

-by running:This command enables the globally available
+This command enables the globally available firebase

-command.Note: If thenpm install -g firebase-tools
+command.Note: If the npm install -g firebase-tools

-command fails, you might need to change npm permissions.Continue to sign in and test the CLI.
+command fails, you might need to .

 After installing the CLI, you must authenticate.
 Then you can confirm authentication by listing your Firebase projects.